 Despite being primarily prepared for the Teej festival, this Rajasthani specialty is available year-round in select places.

 After satisfying your sweet craving, you’ll soon need more.
-Eat this well-known street food when you are in Jodhpur.
+Eat this well-known famous street food when you are in Jodhpur.

 6. Makhaniya Lassi

 The Makhaniya Lassi, one of the numerous culinary treasures this city has to offer, is one of the greatest street foods in Jodhpur.

 Saffron, cardamom, and rose water are among the flavors that have been added to this rich, creamy buttermilk mixture.